Listen Now to Spearfish City Limits

 Graphic of vehicles and poles at an intersection beaming RF signals out

 EVs are being heavily promoted because they are 5G enabled.
-The cars will form a communications network using stop lights, streetlights, cell phones, crosswalks, WiFi hotspots, refrigerators, toasters, and anything that is Internet enabled.
-The cars will have dozens of cameras and sensors that will broadcast data throughout the network without the knowledge or consent of motorcycle riders.
+The cars will have dozens of cameras and sensors that will broadcast data all around them through the network without the knowledge or consent of motorcycle riders and others.

 Read the full article here.